Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADContactDirectReport.md

 # Get-AzureADContactDirectReport

 ## SYNOPSIS
-Get the contact's direct reports.
+Get the direct reports for a contact.

 ## SYNTAX